monkeyWzr/monkeywzr.github.io/source/_posts/2020-05-01-algorithms-graphs.md

 }
 ```

+Propositions:
+1. DFS marks all vertices connected to s in time proportional to the sum of their degrees.
+2. After DFS, can find vertices connected to s in constant time and can find a path to s in time proportional to its length.

+### Breadth-first Search (BFS)

+Typical applications:
+* shortest path

 Algorithm:
 * Put s onto a queue, and mark s as visited
 * Take the next vertex v from the queue and mark it